 project, photos, and tutorial contributed by Kathleen of Snowdrop & Co.

 Now that June is upon us, it’s beginning to really feel like summer.
-These hanging diamond ornaments are a great way to offset that summer heat – don’t they remind you of ice cubes floating mid-air?
+This DIY Hanging Diamond Decor tutorial is a great way to offset that summer heat – don’t they remind you of ice cubes floating mid-air?
 Plus, with all the diamond-shaped products out there these days wouldn’t it be a blast to throw an icy cool diamond party this summer?
 I hope you won’t forget to send Sugar & Cloth an invitation!

 These DIY metallic diamonds are fun to hang as an overhead table centrepiece or for photo backdrops, but you could easily leave off the string for modern tabletop décor.